 This style was issued from AA- through AC-

-Later in 1955 a change was made starting with the AD- series.
+A change was made starting with the AD- series.
 The plates were now a polished aluminum plate with a ‘CONN’ legend in the lower right corner.

 Later on a thinner aluminum was used in the same design.
 This style of plate was carried through the end of the BB- series.